SoundnessBench: A Soundness Benchmark for Neural Network Verifiers: Background and Related Work

-\paragraph{Soundness of NN verifiers.} An NN verifier is sound if the verification process is rigorously provable, so that every time the verifier claims that \eqref{eq:verification_goal_general} holds, there should exist no counterexample $\vx\in\gC$ that violates the condition $h(\vx)>0$.
-However, even if an NN verifier is theoretically designed to be sound and rigorous, its implementation may contain bugs or errors that can compromise the soundness in practice.
-The soundness issue of an NN verifier can be identified by a falsifier if a counterexample $\vx\in\gC$ is found to have $ h(\vx)\leq 0$ and thus violate the desired property $h(\vx)>0$, while the NN verifier still claims a successful verification.
+\paragraph{Soundness of NN verifiers.} An NN verifier is \emph{sound} if every time the verifier claims that \eqref{eq:verification_goal_general} holds, there exists no counterexample $\vx\in\gC$ that violates the condition $h(\vx)>0$.
+Even if an NN verifier is theoretically designed to be sound and rigorous, its implementation may contain bugs or errors that can compromise the soundness in practice.
+An NN verifier is \emph{unsound} if the verifier claims that \eqref{eq:verification_goal_general} holds but a counterexample $\vx\in\gC$ is found to have $ h(\vx)\leq 0$ and thus violate the desired property $h(\vx)>0$.

 Although adversarial attacks such as projected gradient descent (PGD)~\citep{madry2017towards} can often be used to find adversarial examples as counterexamples, in many cases when counterexamples cannot be found, checking the soundness of an NN verifier is challenging.
 In this work, we address the challenge by building a benchmark with pre-defined hidden counterexamples to test the soundness of NN verifiers.

 For improving the soundness of NN verifiers, tools like DelBugV~\citep{elsaleh2023delbugv} have been proposed for debugging NN verifiers, by shrinking bug-triggering networks and isolating the minimal piecewise-linear structure responsible for soundness violations.
 However, it can only be used once concrete test cases triggering bugs have been found.
 Proof-producing verifiers~\citep{isac2022neural} produce independently checkable proofs for each claimed verification verdict.
 However, they are restricted to a specific base verifier and cannot test the soundness of most other independently developed NN verifiers.
 In contrast, our work is designed for testing the soundness of arbitrary NN verifiers and triggering new bugs with our test cases.
+Furthermore, some other works focused on subtle soundness issues in NN verifiers, namely issues from floating point numerical errors~\citep{zombori2021fooling,jia2021exploiting,szasz2025no}, which are orthogonal to our focus on soundness issues beyond numerical errors.

 \paragraph{NN verification benchmarks.} Previous works have proposed numerous benchmarks for evaluating NN verifiers.
 There have been efforts on standardizing the benchmarking for NN verification~\citep{vnnlib,shriver2021dnnv}.
 Subsequently, multiple iterations of VNN-COMP have compiled comprehensive benchmarks in the competitions with detailed descriptions of the benchmarks in the competition reports~\citep{bak2021second,vnn2022,vnn2023,brix2024fifth}.
 The existing benchmarks cover diverse NN architectures, such as fully-connected NNs, convolutional neural networks (CNNs), Transformers~\citep{vaswani2017attention,dosovitskiy2020image,shi2019robustness,shi2024genbab}, as well as many complicated NN-based models used in applications such as dataset indexing and cardinality prediction~\citep{he2022characterizing}, power systems~\citep{guha2019machine}, and controllers~\citep{yang2024lyapunov}.
 The existing benchmarks and VNN-COMP commonly rely on cross-validating the results by different verifiers to check the soundness of the verifiers.
 When only some verifier claims a successful verification on a property while no other verifier can falsify the property, the soundness of the verifier cannot be readily tested.
 In this work, we aim to build a novel benchmark containing pre-defined counterexamples to test the soundness of NN verifiers, without requiring cross-validation among different verifiers.